FourierCSP: Differentiable Constraint Satisfaction Problem Solving by Walsh-Fourier Expansion: Theoretical Framework

 \end{definition}

-FourierSAT, FastFourierSAT, and GradSAT are three gradient-based CLS variants.
-They transform Boolean constraints to continuous functions, called WFE via the Walsh-Fourier transform~\cite{o2014analysis}.
-However, the WFE of $n$ variables has at most $2^n$ terms.
-FourierSAT shows that, when the Boolean constraints are symmetric, \emph{e.g.}, XOR, cardinality, not-all-equal constraints, they can be concisely represented by $n$ elementary symmetric polynomials~\cite{kyrillidis2020fouriersat}.
-FastFourierSAT demonstrates that elementary symmetric polynomials can be computed by convolutions, which correspond to multiplications in the frequency domain~\cite{cen2025massively}.
-When the constraint is not symmetric, \emph{e.g.}, Pseudo-Boolean constraint, GradSAT can concisely represent the WFE by the COP of a binary decision diagram (BDD)~\cite{kyrillidis2021continuous}.

-\paragraph{Limitations of Previous CLS Solvers} The entire lineage of CLS solvers, from the 1990s approaches~\cite{gu1994global} to modern variants like FourierSAT, FastFourierSAT, and GradSAT, is exclusively designed for Boolean constraints.
-While they perform well on certain problem classes, these solvers often fail to scale effectively to large or complex CSP instances.
+The entire lineage of \ac{CLS} solvers, from the 1990s approaches~\cite{gu1994global} to modern variants, is exclusively designed for Boolean constraints.
+While they perform well on certain problem classes, these solvers often fail to scale effectively to large or complex \ac{CSP} instances.
 This limitation becomes particularly acute for finite-domain problems, which require conversion to potentially larger Boolean formulas.
 This limitation fundamentally restricts their practical application for real-world problems that naturally require finite-domain representations.